-This property does not have an environmental area on the property.
+This property does have an environmental area at the northern portion of the property.

 The Arborist has reviewed the tree management plan and recommends approval with the following comment:

 - ACC Arborist recommends approval.
 Project will be expected to meet all requirements of the community tree management ordinance at time of development during plan review.